Robert Funaro

 Robert Funaro (born January 23, 1959) is an American film and television actor.
-Funaro is best known for the role of Eugene Pontecorvo in the Emmy Award-winning television series The Sopranos.
+Funaro is best known for his portrayal of Eugene Pontecorvo, a conflicted hitman in the Emmy Award-winning television series The Sopranos.

 Funaro appeared in the 2007 film American Gangster as Detective McCann and in 2012 appeared on the tenth episode of the second season of the CBS show Blue Bloods, titled "Whistle Blower" as NYPD Captain Browne.

 Background

 Funaro was born in Brooklyn, New York.
 His Italian ancestors were from Naples.

 He lives in New Dorp, Staten Island.